 We must bear in mind that this startup law is still in a very embryonic stage, so big changes are expected to happen in the near future.

 So much so that we still do not know the exact requirements that will be finally applied, so we must wait for the government to officially publish all related legal information.

-However, there will be two general requirements that any foreigner who wants to apply for this visa will have to meet:
+However, there will be four main requirements that any foreigner who wants to apply for this visa will have to meet:

 - First of all, to prove that one is an international telecommuter who has settled in Spain